New York divorce coercion gang: Arrests

 On October 9, 2013, Wolmark and eight other men gathered at the warehouse in Edison to prepare for the kidnapping.
 Suddenly, federal agents burst in and arrested the would-be kidnappers.
 Epstein was arrested separately in Brooklyn, and Wolmark's Suffern yeshiva was raided.
 At a federal court hearing the following day in Trenton, New Jersey, U.S. Attorney for New Jersey Paul Fishman said, "The charge is kidnapping and extortion.
 Violent crime to get Jewish men to give divorces they wouldn't otherwise get.
 It's not really an exercise of religion.
 It's really about money and violent crime."
 Assistant U.S. Attorney Joseph Gribko said the gang "didn't do it out of religious conviction.
-They did it for money."
+They did it for money".
 On May 6, 2014, Wax pleaded guilty in federal court in New Jersey to conspiracy to commit kidnapping.
 He named the men arrested the previous October as his accomplices.

 Criminal trials

-The trial of the main defendants commenced on February 18, 2015, at the United States District Court for the District of New Jersey in Trenton.
-On April 21, they appeared before District Judge Freda L. Wolfson, whereupon Mendel Epstein was convicted of conspiracy to commit kidnapping, while accomplices Jay Goldstein and Binyamin Stimler were additionally convicted of attempted kidnapping.
-Jurors acquitted David Epstein of all charges.
+The trial of the main defendants commenced on February 18, 2015, at the United States District Court for the District of New Jersey in Trenton, before District Judge Freda L. Wolfson.
+Following an eight-week trial, including four days of jury deliberations, Mendel Epstein was convicted on April 21 of conspiracy to commit kidnapping, but acquitted of kidnapping and attempted kidnapping.
+Co-defendants Jay Goldstein and Binyamin Stimler were convicted of conspiracy and attempted kidnapping.
+The jury acquitted David Epstein of all charges.
 Sholom Shuchat, who had pleaded guilty in June to travelling in inter-state commerce to commit violence, was sentenced on November 19 to time served and two years of supervised release, with the first six months being house arrest.
 Wolmark, who had pleaded guilty to conspiracy to travel in inter-state commerce to commit extortion, was sentenced to more than three years in prison, two years of supervised release, and a $50,000 fine.
 Epstein and Stimler were sentenced to 10 years and three years, respectively.
 Wolfson said during the proceeding that "No one is permitted to commit acts of violence against another" and that the sentence was necessary to deter others in the Jewish community from engaging in similar paid vigilantism.
 One day later, Goldstein was sentenced to eight years imprisonment.
 Six other co-defendants also pleaded guilty before trial, and were sentenced to up to four years.
 On January 12, 2016, David Wax was sentenced by Wolfson to seven years imprisonment.

 Appeals

-Epstein launched a number of defense arguments to the court, ranging from warrant issues to jury questions, but the heart of the appeal focused on the propriety of their actions under the Religious Freedom Restoration Act, saying the FBI sting interfered with their practice of religion.
+Epstein launched a number of defense arguments in his motion to appeal, ranging from warrant issues to jury questions, but the heart of the appeal focused on the propriety of their actions under the Religious Freedom Restoration Act, saying the FBI sting interfered with their practice of religion.
 He also argued that the victims, by entering into a Jewish marriage, were essentially agreeing to the use of force outlined in Jewish law.
 The higher court did not accept these arguments.